minamijoyo/tfmigrate/README.md

 It will fail if terraform plan detects any diffs with the new state.

 Arguments:
   PATH                     A path of migration file
                            Required in non-history mode.
 Optional in history-mode.

 Options:
-  --config           A path to tfmigrate config file
+  --config                 A path to tfmigrate config file --backend-config=path    A backend configuration, a path to backend configuration file or
+                           key=value format backend configuraion.
+                           This option is passed to terraform init when switching backend to remote.

+  [Deprecated]
+  --out=path               Save a plan file after dry-run migration to the given path.
+                           Note that applying the plan file only affects a local state, make sure to force push it to remote after terraform apply.
+                           This option doesn't work with Terraform 1.1+
 ```

 ```